Super-Protocol/docs/docs/marketplace/models/index.md

 - **Price, hr**: the hourly rate for leasing the offer.
 - **Price, fix**: the fixed price for each use of the offer, regardless of the lease duration.

-Clicking an offer opens the [**Offer**](/marketplace/marketplace/offer) window, which provides further details such as descriptions, requirement slots, and pricing.
+Clicking an offer opens the [**Offer**](/marketplace/models/offer) window, which provides further details such as descriptions, requirement slots, and pricing.

-## Filters
+## Filters and search

+Use the search bar above the list of offers to find an offer by its name or ID.

-Use the filters on the left side of the screen to narrow down the list and quickly find specific offers.
+To clear the search results and set filters to default values, click **Reset filters** on the left side of the screen.

+**Offers** filters by the verification status:

+- **All**: shows all offers.
+- **Verified**: only shows offers that passed the initial check and can be deployed.
+Note that this status does not mean the model works well; it just indicates that the model can be deployed successfully.
+- **Unsorted**: only shows offers that have yet to pass the initial check.

-In the current version of the Marketplace, you can only filter by the category—the type of task that models are designed to perform:
+**Category** filters by the type of task that models are designed to perform:

 - Image Classification
 - Image Segmentation